 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Walnut Groves Farm (approx. half a mile away); Ham Brown Log Cabin (approx. 0.6 miles away); Guerrilla Quantrill (approx. 3.9 miles away); Kincheloe's Station (approx. 4.3 miles away); Camp Charity (approx. 5.8 miles away); Mt.
-Zion Covered Bridge (was approx. 6.9 miles away but has been reported missing. ); The Spy Who Saved the Union (approx. 8.1 miles away); County Named, 1824 (approx. 8.1 miles away).
+Walnut Groves Farm (approx. half a mile away); Ham Brown Log Cabin (approx. 0.6 miles away); Guerrilla Quantrill (approx. 3.9 miles away); Kincheloe's Station (approx. 4.3 miles away); Camp Charity (approx. 5.8 miles away); The Spy Who Saved the Union (approx. 8.1 miles away); County Named, 1824 (approx. 8.1 miles away); Spencer House (approx. 8.1 miles away).
 Touch for a list and map of all markers in Bloomfield.

 Also see . . .
 Wikipedia article on the 1825 tragedy.
 (Submitted on July 17, 2019, by Mark Hilton of Montgomery, Alabama.)

 Credits.
 This page was last revised on July 17, 2019.
-This page originally submitted on July 17, 2019, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 77 times since then.
+It was originally submitted on July 17, 2019, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 257 times since then and 23 times this year.
 Photos: 1, 2, 3, 4. submitted on July 17, 2019, by Mark Hilton of Montgomery, Alabama.

 Editor’s want-list for this marker.
 Photo in nearby cemetery of grave marker mentioned. • Can you help?